MahevishFatima/SQL_DataWarehouse_Project/README.md

 for his amazing educational content and walkthroughs on data engineering and SQL warehouse projects.
 His videos played a major role in helping me understand and structure this entire project step by step.
 This project is inspired by his teachings and adapted to strengthen my hands-on data engineering skills.

 ---

+## 🛡️ License
+This project is licensed under the **MIT License**.
+You are free to use, modify, and share this project with proper attribution.

+---